NLeSC/noodles/doc/source/boil_tutorial.rst

 In this case the function takes a list of object file names and the same configuration object that we saw before.
 Again, this function returns the name of the target executable file.
 The caller of this function already knows the name of the target file, but we need it to track dependencies.

-Since both the `link` and the `compile_source` functions do actual work that we'd like to see being done in a concurrent environment, they need to be decorated with the `@schedule` decorator.
+Since both the `link` and the `compile_source` functions do actual work that we'd like to see being done in a concurrent environment, they need to be decorated with the :py:func:`schedule` decorator.

 One of the great perks of using Make, is that it skips building any files that are already up-to-date with the source code.
 If our little build script is to compete with such efficiency, we should do the same!